Getting Started

 5. Test that you can ssh <PYNQ_USERNAME>@<PYNQ_IP> without having to enter the password.
 Pass the -v flag to the ssh command if it doesn’t work to help you debug.

-Alveo first-time setup
+Vitis-based Alveo first-time setup

+The Vitis toolchain targets UltraScale and UltraScale+-based Alveo cards, such as the U250.
 We use host to refer to the PC running the FINN Docker environment, which will build the accelerator+driver and package it up, and target to refer to the PC where the Alveo card is installed.
 These two can be the same PC, or connected over the network – FINN includes some utilities to make it easier to test on remote PCs too.
 Prior to first usage, you need to set up both the host and the target in the following manner:

 On the target side: